 - Would compensate WASPI women caught out by an increase in the state pension age.

 - Will renegotiate the miners’ pension scheme to ensure a fairer proportion of the surplus is given to former miners.

-- Seek devolution of some welfare payment including universal credit, disability benefits and discretionary payments; would scrap the bedroom tax.
+- Seek devolution of some welfare payments including universal credit, disability benefits and discretionary payments; would scrap the bedroom tax.

 - Employers will be banned from making pregnant women redundant during pregnancy and until six months after they’ve returned from maternity leave.